Color Instabilities in the Quark-Gluon Plasma: Introduction

 Having obtained the gluon polarization tensor and quark self energy, we are then ready to discuss the dispersion relations of collective excitations in quark-gluon plasma.
 We start Sec.~\ref{sec-collective} with a discussion of collective modes in an isotropic QGP which includes the case of an equilibrium QGP.
 We then proceed to the case of a QGP with a non-equilibrium momentum distribution, starting with the two-stream system, and we derive the spectrum of collective excitations.
 We find several unstable modes and we then explain the mechanisms of the instabilities.
 The Nyquist analysis, which allows one to determine the number of solutions of a dispersion equation without solving the equation, and the stability criteria are also discussed.
 We then focus on a particular momentum distribution which has proven to be very useful in studying various problems of an unstable QGP.
 The distribution is obtained by deforming an isotropic momentum distribution.
 We present a detailed analysis of the collective modes in such a deformed system in Section~\ref{subsec-deformed}.
 We also discuss the limiting cases of extremely prolate or oblate distributions.

 The analytic results presented are very instructive, however, they are usually limited to rather simplified situations.
 To study phenomena in their full complexity, one has to resort to numerical methods.
 In Sec.~\ref{sec-simulate} we discuss various numerical methods which have been used to study the temporal evolution of an unstable QGP.
 In the beginning we present the hard-loop simulations in the static and expanding geometry.
 Then, we move to purely classical frameworks, which include the classical statistical lattice gauge theory and the color glass condensate approach, where the system's dynamics is fully represented by that of classical non-Abelian fields.
 Finally, we present the so-called Wong-Yang-Mills simulations where, apart from the classical chromodynamic fields, particles with classical color charges play an important role.
+The various numerical simulations naturally reproduce the semi-analytic linear response of an unstable QGP, however, the main focus of numerical studies is to determine the late-time non-linear evolution of the QGP after the instability growth saturates.
 The review is summarized in Sec.~\ref{sec-conclusions} where our final remarks are also collected.
 The appendices \ref{app-eps-vs-pi} and \ref{app-abelianization} deal with two rather technical issues.

 We do not discuss in this review a strongly coupled QGP studied in the framework of AdS/CFT duality.
 Instead, we refer the reader to the review articles \cite{Son:2007vk,CasalderreySolana:2011us} where the framework is introduced and numerous results are presented.